Gerald O'Brien

-John Gerald O’Brien (2 December 1924 – 13 December 2017), known as Gerald O'Brien, was a New Zealand politician of the Labour Party.
+John Gerald O’Brien (2 December 1924 – 13 December 2017) was a New Zealand politician of the Labour Party.

 Early life

 O'Brien was born in Wellington on 2 December 1924, the son of John Thomas O'Brien, and was educated at St Patrick's College.
 He joined the Royal New Zealand Air Force (RNZAF) in 1942 when he was 17 and trained as a radar operator in Harewood and Wigram.
 He did not see overseas' service as the Americans "had enough manpower in [that] area".

 In 1956, O'Brien married Fausta Filipidis.

 O'Brien owned and operated his own business Enzart Import Ltd. which exported locally manufactured products overseas.
 He was also a member of the Brooklyn Progressive Association and Brooklyn Community Association.